-You can enable the Developer Tab under Options (Preferences on a Mac) in Word.
+You can enable the Developer tab under Options (Preferences on a Mac) in Word.

 It’s handy to see all of your tools in one place in Word, but sometimes, you need a bit more space to concentrate.
 Luckily, Word allows you to temporarily get rid of the Ribbon (the main toolbar at the top of the screen) for distraction-free writing.

 Turning on Track Changes is the easiest way to collaborate in Word.
 But with multiple people throwing in their two cents, things can sometimes get out of control.

 To halt edit-overload, you can restrict editing privileges to certain parts of your document using the “Restrict Editing” function.

-Since lawyers are responsible for protecting their clients’ privacy, it’s important to ensure that all metadata is removed from their documents before sharing.
+Since lawyers are responsible for keeping client information confidential, it’s important to ensure that all metadata is removed from their documents before sharing.
 As Microsoft explains, “this hidden information can reveal details about your organization or about the document itself that you might not want to share publicly.”